esphome/esphome-docs/components/sensor/scd4x.rst

 Example with a local sensor
 *******

-Note: remember your pressure sensor needs to output in hPa
+Note: remember your pressure sensor needs to output in mBar

 .. code-block:: yaml